Blackfin tuna: Description

 Blackfin tuna have small dorsal finlets with a brownish coloration and white edges, a distinguishing characteristic from the yellow dorsal fins seen in other types of tuna.
 These dorsal finlets draw a line between the two large dorsal fins and the tail.
 Blackfin tuna can also be distinguished from other types of tuna based on their number of gill rakers.
-Most species of tuna have a minimum of 30 gill rakers, while blackfin tuna only have 20-23, the fewest of all species.
+Most species of tuna have a minimum of 30 gill rakers, while blackfin tuna only have 20–23, the fewest of all species.
 Additionally, blackfin tuna have a smooth ventral surface on their liver found in the chest cavity, while other species have striations on their ventral surface.

-Biology/Ecology
+Biology and ecology

 Blackfin tuna hunt both epipelagic (surface) and mesopelagic (deeper water) fish and squid.
 They also eat crustaceans such as shrimp, crabs, amphipods, stomatopods, and the larvae of decapods.
 They consume smaller prey by filtering the water and chase to catch larger prey.

-This species is host to 9 known parasites including Digenea, Monogenea, cestoda, nematoda copepods, and cookiecutter shark.
-The remaining parasites are parasitic copepods like caligus coryphaena, C. productus, Euryphorus brachpterus, and pseudocycnus.
+This species is host to parasites including certain Digenea, Monogenea, Cestoda, Nematoda and Crustacea.
+The latter group includes parasitic copepods like Caligus coryphaenae, Caligus productus, Euryporus brachypterus, and Pseudocycnus appendiculatus.
+Cookiecutter sharks (Isistius brasiliensis) are external parasites.

-Life History
+Life history

-They are a short-lived, fast-growing species; a 5-year-old fish would be considered old.
-They reach sexual maturity at the age of 2 years when they weigh roughly 4-6 lbs.
-Juvenile stages of all Tuna species are very similar due to close life histories, although the species have significant differences as adults.
+They are a short-lived, fast-growing species; a five-year-old fish would be considered old.
+They reach sexual maturity at the age of two years when they weigh roughly 4–6 lbs.
+Juvenile stages of all tuna species are very similar due to close life histories, although the species have significant differences as adults.

 Spawning typically occurs off the coast of Florida in the months between April and November.
 In the Gulf of Mexico and near northern Brazil spawning occurs from June to September.
 In fact, the Gulf of Mexico is thought to be one of the most ideal spawning sites for blackfin tuna.
 The physiochemical make-up of the Gulf of Mexico makes it an indispensable nursery habitat.
 One factor potentially influencing the favorable conditions of the Gulf of Mexico is the nutrient outflow from the Mississippi River; this outflow feeds the high metabolism of larval blackfin tuna.